 Remember, although psoriasis is a chronic long term condition with no cure it can be controlled and go into remission (go away).
 Not all people will be affected in the same way and doctors will class the condition as mild, moderate or severe.

-Mild psoriasis (80% of people) is where there are a few patches that may need treatment but are not likely to cause problems and can be easily controlled.
+Mild psoriasis which affects around 1 million people in the UK or 4 out of 5 (80%) is where there are a few patches that may need treatment but are not likely to cause problems and can be easily controlled.

-Moderate psoriasis (15% of people) is where more skin is involved and the condition widespread but again can usually be controlled with self-management under GP or nurse supervision.
+Moderate psoriasis which affects around 200,000 people in the UK, which is about 3 out of 20 (15%) is where more skin is involved and the condition widespread but again can usually be controlled with self-management under GP or nurse supervision.

-Severe psoriasis (5% of people) is where large areas are covered with psoriasis and the condition is becoming difficult to self-manage or is no longer responding to treatment.
+Severe psoriasis which affects about 65,000 people in the UK or 1 out of 20 (5%) is where large areas are covered with psoriasis and the condition is becoming difficult to self-manage or is no longer responding to treatment.
 At this stage referral to secondary care at a local hospital out-patient department or in extreme cases an in-patient stay may be felt necessary in order to provide optimum care and monitoring.

 What is psoriatic arthritis?

 Around 1 in 3 (30%) of people with psoriasis may develop an associated psoriatic arthritis also known as psoriatic arthropathy, which causes pain and swelling of the joints and connective tissue, accompanied by stiffness, particularly in the mornings.
 Most commonly affected joints are the hands, feet, lower back, neck and knees, with movement in these areas becoming severely limited.
 Chronic fatigue is a common complaint linked with this condition.
 If you are experiencing mild aches and pains and have psoriasis, albeit very mildly, consult your dermatologist for further advice and if necessary a referral on to a rheumatologist for further assessments will be made.